M61ss/Linux/Drivers/Notes.md

 > [!IMPORTANT]
 >
-> It doesn't hold hard disk's memory because it is a virtual filesystem composed by virtual files, which are empty (Try to `cat` a file inside the `/proc/` folder).
+> It doesn't hold hard disk's memory because it is a virtual filesystem composed by virtual files, which are empty (Try to `cat` a file part of the `/proc/` folder).

 All primitives are defined inside the `linux/include/linux/proc.fs.h` and it is possible to provide custom implementations because those are all function pointers.